 - Biology Teaching

-The graduate degree programs offered in the Department of Ecology provide opportunities for students to pursue M.S. and/or Ph.D. degrees in various disciplines under the guidance of our faculty.
+The graduate degree programs offered in the Department of Ecology provide opportunities for students to pursue M.S. and/or Ph.D. degrees in various disciplines under the guidance of faculty.
 Graduate students may conduct research on a diversity of topics pertaining to their individual areas of interest: terrestrial and aquatic ecology, fish and wildlife management, evolutionary biology, quantitative ecology, and conservation biology.
-The Master's degree and the PhD degree will require a thesis or dissertation and a research publication.
+Both Master's and Ph.D. degrees require a thesis or dissertation and a research publication.